ericdand/ButtLords64/README.md

 =====================

 Use the `this` keyword for attributes which are not explicitly declared in the same class, such as those inherited from parent classes.
+Use of `this` for member variables declared in the same class is optional (and usually omitted).